css4j/echosvg/IMAGE_COMPARISONS.md

 use the range variant, while to account for —generally large— systematic platform differences one shall use platform variants.
-As of this writing, a couple of platform variants are accepted: one for the Xfce desktop environment, and another for the light theme of Windows 10.
-They use the `xfce` and `win10Light` suffixes.
+As of this writing, a couple of platform variants are accepted: one for the Xfce desktop environment, and another for Windows Server 2025.
+They use the [`xfce` and `windows-2025` suffixes](https://github.com/css4j/echosvg/blob/master/echosvg-test/src/test/java/io/sf/carte/echosvg/test/svg/PreconfiguredRenderingTest.java#L49).

 The following is an example of a platform variation image: